CARV-ICS-FORTH/knot/README.md

 ## Development

-To develop Karvdash in a local Kubernetes environment, like the one provided by [Docker Desktop](https://www.docker.com/products/docker-desktop) for macOS (tested with [versions >= 2.5.x.x](https://docs.docker.com/docker-for-mac/release-notes/) which uses Kubernetes 1.19.3), run:
+To develop Karvdash in a local Kubernetes environment, like the one provided by [Docker Desktop](https://www.docker.com/products/docker-desktop) for macOS (tested with [versions >= 4.3.x](https://docs.docker.com/docker-for-mac/release-notes/) which use Kubernetes 1.22.4), run:
 ```bash
 make deploy-requirements
 make prepare-develop